INNOCOS SUMMIT ZURICH 2026

 • The summit’s central questions: proof, trust, diagnostics, channel, and the art of building desire without diluting biology

-A macro view of how longevity is reshaping beauty, wellness, supplements, diagnostics and devices — and what the numbers actually say.
+A macro view of how longevity is reshaping beauty and wellness, grounded in data and commercial implications for business:

 BRAND EQUITY BUILDING & CONSUMER FOCUS